 Upskilling: “Jane is an amazing social media marketer and is good with big data.
 Opportunely, the company she works at is in need of big data strategist.
 As Jane hears the news, she starts to upskill her big data knowledge in order to boost her value within the company.
 She, then, takes big data course to enhance her skill.”

 Reskilling: “Anne works in company A. She is the best marketing manager and is savvy in the marketing field.
-However, the company always changes its terms and regulations to enhance their global competitiveness in the global market.
+However, the company always changes its terms and regulations to enhance its global competitiveness in the global market.
 Therefore, to stay competitive and employable, Anne needs to take a different course about tech and IT so she can stay competitive with other marketing or IT talents.
 Therefore, Anne takes a short course about IT and general technology to earn her own IT certification.”

 It will depend on your current need and choice.